mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 Comparison figures include the time-series overlay plus target-versus-candidate scatter figures with a 1:1 reference line and fitted linear trend.
 Scatter figures are separate from the time-series figure and are only produced for time-series site cases, not the current Colbeck experiment bundle.
-The scatter are generated with `icemodel.plot.scatterplot`.
-The timeseries plots are generated with `icemodel.plot.timeseries`.
+`icemodel.plot.scatterplot` generates the scatter figures, and `icemodel.plot.timeseries` generates the time-series plots.

 ## Time-window policy